ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

 30/03/23

-created listrowview for styling masterview layout rebuilt timesort function for taskstore class to understand chronological ordering of am/pm time using a DateFormatter(). code test succeeded
+created listrowview for styling masterview layout rebuilt timesort function for taskstore class to understand chronological ordering of am/pm time using a DateFormatter().